-Jo Whiley is one of Britain's most popular and iconic radio DJs and currently presents the mid-morning show on BBC Radio 1 from 10am.
-Her guests have included Coldplay, Dido, Justin Timberlake, Madonna and Oasis.
+Jo Whiley is one of Britain's most popular and iconic radio DJs.
+She was the host of the long-running weekday Jo Whiley Show on BBC Radio 1 and currently presents an evening show on Radio 2, Monday to Thursday.
+Her numerous and impressive guests over the years have included Coldplay, Dido, Justin Timberlake, Madonna and Oasis.

 In addition to her radio and voice over work, Jo Whiley is also an adept television presenter and often fronts televised coverage of major music festivals such as Live8 (2005), the Glastonbury Festival, Sound city Music Festival and other Radio 1 road shows.
 She also narrated the BBC3 series, Little Angels and provided the radio voice over for Richard Curtis' hit romcom Love Actually (2003).

 As one of the UK’s most recognised radio DJs, both visually and from her distinctive voice, Jo Whiley is hugely popular for an array of corporate and private engagements.

 Highly experienced and versatile around a client’s needs, for corporate presenting opportunities Jo is the perfect choice as an award ceremony host or compere, and is equally at ease in the interview chair hosting Q&A sessions.

 As a DJ, Jo’s 25+ years in the music industry have cemented her as one of the nation’s favourites, making her an ideal and popular at corporate parties and private engagements alike.

 Jo Whiley presents a 60-90 minute headline DJ set with either her popular 90s playlist or, depending on the event and audience, a complete cross-section of music from the 70s and 80s through to current chart-topping hits.